Analysis - Germany cashes in on euro benefits, for now

 If it had its own currency, Germany's economy would probably also be struggling with an exchange rate far higher than the euro's now, and it would be more expensive for the state to refinance itself.

-State bank KfW estimates the German economy would have grown by 50-60 billion euros less in 2009 and 2010 without the euro and last year's gross domestic product (GDP) growth of 5.6 percent would only have been 3.6 percent.
+State bank KfW estimates the German economy would have grown by 50-60 billion euros (42-51 billion pounds) less in 2009 and 2010 without the euro and last year's gross domestic product (GDP) growth of 5.6 percent would only have been 3.6 percent.

 But with euro gloom dominating the news every day, many Germans are increasingly sceptical about the common currency and are growing weary of bailing out what they see as states that have wantonly lived beyond their means.